ovh/docs/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-ca.md

 To ensure that the OVHcloud module installation is successful, please check that:

-- the module’s installation directory is empty (which should be the case if you have not connected to your storage space)
+- The module’s installation directory is empty (which should be the case if you have not connected to your storage space yet).
-- you have already created a database in your Web Hosting plan.
+- You have already created a database in your Web Hosting plan.

 To create the database, log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}, then go to the `Web Cloud`{.action} section.
 In the left-hand column, click `Hosting plans`{.action}, then select the name of the Web Hosting plan concerned.

 In the `Databases`{.action} tab, there are two possible scenarios:

-- **You have at least one database available to "create" on your web hosting plan**: click on the `Actions`{.action} button above the table that pops up, then on the `Create a database`{.action} button.
+- **You have at least one database available to create on your web hosting plan**: Click on the `Actions`{.action} button above the table, then on the `Create a database`{.action} button.

 ![Access to 1-click modules](images/create-a-database-2.png){.thumbnail}

-- **You no longer have any databases available to "create" on your web hosting plan**: click on the `Actions`{.action} button above the table that pops up.
-You can (choose):
+- **You no longer have any databases available to create on your web hosting plan**: Click on the `Actions`{.action} button above the table.
+You can choose to:
-    - Order a database [Start SQL](https://www.ovhcloud.com/en-ca/web-hosting/options/start-sql/) in addition to the databases included with your web hosting plan.
+    - Order a [Start SQL](https://www.ovhcloud.com/en-ca/web-hosting/options/start-sql/) database in addition to the databases included with your web hosting plan.
 To do this, click the `Actions`{.action} button above the table, then the `Order a database`{.action} button.
-    - Order a database server [Web Cloud Databases](https://www.ovhcloud.com/en-ca/web-cloud/databases/).
+    - Order a [Web Cloud Databases](https://www.ovhcloud.com/en-ca/web-cloud/databases/) database server.
 To do this, click the `Actions`{.action} button above the table, then the `Order a Web Cloud Databases`{.action} button.
-Then refer to our guide on Getting started with your Web Cloud Databases (/pages/web_cloud/web_cloud_databases/starting_with_clouddb) to create a database on this solution.
+Then refer to our guide on [Getting started with your Web Cloud Databases](/pages/web_cloud/web_cloud_databases/starting_with_clouddb) to create a database with this solution.

-Once you have created a database,, to install a 1-click module, go to the `1-click modules`{.action} tab and click `Add a module`{.action}.
-Select the CMS you want to install, check that the `Install in advanced mode`{.action}box is ticked, then click `Next`{.action}.
+Once you have created a database, to install a 1-click module, go to the `1-click modules`{.action} tab and click `Add a module`{.action}.
+Select the CMS you want to install, tick the option `Install in advanced mode`{.action}, then click `Next`{.action}.

 ![Access to 1-click modules](images/access-to-the-1-click-modules-section.png){.thumbnail}